Tien Chiu

 • Share on Tumblr

-• Print
+• Click to print (Opens in new window) Print

-Filed Under: All blog posts, textiles, sewing, weaving Tagged With: autumn splendor, knitted blanks
+Filed Under: All blog posts, sewing, textiles, weaving Tagged With: autumn splendor, knitted blanks

 Previous post: Illustrator ROCKS for flat pattern drafting!